maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_POST
-Ever borrowed money from a post office bank.
+Ever borrowed money from a post office bank: counts respondents who have ever purchased something using a post office bank.

 Levels: